oneminch/Notes/JavaScript.md

 > Only object properties and methods are shared; but an object's state is not.

+- `Object.prototype` is the most basic prototype; all objects have it by default.
+Its prototype is `null`.
+    - All properties of `Object.prototype` have an [[enumerable]] value of `false`.
+- The prototype can only either be an object or `null`.
+- `this` isn't affected by prototypes; in a method, a getter or a setter call, `this` refers to the object before the dot.
 ---

 - Properties that are defined directly in the object, and not on the prototype, are called _own properties_.